Swim University

 Pool water doesn’t just move through the suction lines on its own.
 When the pool pump is on, it creates suction power, which moves water through the suction line, drawing it from the skimmer into the pump.

-Think of the pump as the heart of your pool.
+Remember, the pump is the heart of your pool.
 It draws water in and then expels it into the filter through a continuation of the suction line.

 The Hayward Super Pump Single-Speed 1 HP Pool Pump sets the industry standard for efficiency and dependability and is part of the world’s best-selling medium-head pump family.